-There are different ways you can monetize your website, as selling ad spots or offering your products or services.
+There are different ways you can monetize your website, like selling or placing ads and offering your products or services.

-One of the most lucrative ways to make money with your blog is definitely sponsored posts.
+One of the most lucrative ways to make money with your blog is definitely with sponsored posts.

-In this post I am going to give you some tips to generate income with sponsored reviews and suggest you three interesting resources I use with success.
+In this post, I am going to give you some tips to generate income with sponsored reviews and I’ll present you four interesting resources I use with success.

 What is a Sponsored Post?

-Sponsored posts (or sponsored reviews) are articles commissioned by third parties (typically advertisers, or agencies), where you write about specific products or services.
+Sponsored posts (or sponsored reviews) are articles commissioned by third parties (typically advertisers, or agencies), where you usually write your point of view and experience of specific products or services.

-Normally you get in touch with the potential advertisers asking to write the review or you are contacted directly by them.
+Normally, you get in touch with the potential advertisers offering to write the review or, you can also be contacted directly by them.

 There are pros and cons of sponsored posts, but if you put yourself in the shoes of your readers, you will end up having just advantages.